This post may contain affiliate links. See our Privacy Policy.

 Instructions

 - Transfer the beef and vegetables to the prepared baking dish and top with the potatoes.
-Sprinkle the potatoes lightly with salt and pepper.
+Sprinkle the potatoes lightly with kosher salt and freshly ground black pepper.

 - Cover the baking dish tightly with foil and bake for 45 minutes.

 - Uncover the baking dish and scatter the shredded cheese over the top.
-Continue to bake, uncovered, for 10 minutes.
+Continue to bake, uncovered, for 10 minutes.6 ounces shredded cheddar cheese

 Nutrition